Find Affordable College Courses

 Potsdam, NY

-Out of the 21 schools in New York that were part of this year’s ranking, Clarkson University landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Clarkson University is a great place for mechanical engineering students working on their bachelor’s degree.
 Located in the town of Potsdam, Clarkson is a private not-for-profit college with a small student population.

 While working on their Bachelor's Degree, ME majors at Clarkson accumulate an average of around $23,930 in student debt.
 The average monthly payment of a loan this size is about $417, assuming that the borrower is on a 10-year repayment plan.